-Intentionality.
-That’s the key to good learning online.
+Intentionality--that’s the key to good learning online.
 Planning, deliberate practice, iteration and consistent communication (and forms of communication) are all key to success.
 Guess what?
 Those are key to on-campus learning too.

 How do you ensure intentional practices for teaching and learning?

 We went this route when we founded One Schoolhouse back in 2009.
-Back then, online learning was new and there was incredible skepticism of its effectiveness and efficacy.
+Back then, online learning was new and there was incredible skepticism about its effectiveness and efficacy.
 So we commissioned a literature review from our friend Lisa Damour (back before she was a best selling author).
 The literature review formed the basis for our first school-wide pedagogy whitepaper.

 Today, we are releasing our latest version of our pedagogy whitepaper, the fourth version of this work.
 In between versions, we keep a list of new literature that emerges and engage our faculty in discussions about their emerging practice in their online classrooms.
 This keeps our thinking fresh and evolving -- very few of the citations from version one of our whitepaper appear in this version.